Kong/docs.konghq.com/src/gateway/upgrade-31x.md

 {:.important}
 > **Important**: Blue-green migration in traditional mode for versions below 2.8.2 to 3.0.x is not supported.
-The upcoming 2.8.2 release will include blue-green migration support.
+The 2.8.2 release includes blue-green migration support.
 If you want to perform migrations for traditional mode with no downtime, upgrade to 2.8.2, [then migrate to {{page.kong_version}}](#migrate-db).